projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 .. _install-ubuntu-Service VM-NVMe:

-Install the Ubuntu Service VM on the NVMe disk
+Install the Ubuntu Service VM on the NVMe Disk
 **********************************************

 .. note:: Before you install the Ubuntu Service VM on the NVMe disk, either